Mayawati: Second term, 1997

 Her second term was from 21 March 1997 to 20 September 1997.
 A drive under her government allotted pattas or gram sabha lands on lease to thousands of landless residents.
 In April 1997, she created Gautam Budh Nagar district from the district of Ghaziabad, Kaushambi district was separated from Allahabad district, and Jyotiba Phule Nagar district (now called Amroha district) from Moradabad district.
 In May 1997, Mahamaya Nagar district (now called Hathras district) was created out of Aligarh district and Banda district was split into Banda and Chatrapati Shahuji Maharaj Nagar.
 Mayawati carried out review meetings with bureaucrats and suspended 127 officers.
 She set up the Dr Ambedkar Awards and erected over 100 statues of various sizes of Ambedkar in Lucknow, Kanpur, Allahabad and other key towns.

+Third term, 2002-2003

 Her third term was from 3 May 2002 to 26 August 2003, in which she had the support of BJP.
 She suspended 12 IAS officers, including Divisional Commissioners and District Magistrates.
 Six IPS officers were suspended for failing to maintain law and order, while 24 officers were warned to improve.
 She started 511 acre Gautam Buddha University.
 She renamed King George's Medical University to Chhatrapati Shahuji Maharaj Medical University.
 She suspended three senior officials after review in a couple of administrative divisions.